The DropOff Service is a web page that lets you easily and securely exchange files up to 32GB with University staff and students or external people.

 Library & IT Help Desk

-If you're having problems using the DropOff Service, get in touch with the Library & IT Help Desk.
+If you're having problems using the DropOff Service, get in touch with the Library and IT Help Desk.

 |Service status||Live and supported service.|

 |Service support||For help and support with this service, contact the Library and IT Help Desk.|

 |Hours of support||Help from the Library & IT Help Desk is available 9am to 5pm, Monday to Friday.|

 |Resilience||This service runs on our high-availability virtual machine platform.
 In the event of a major incident, it will automatically transfer control (known as failover) between data centres, with only a brief outage.
 Filestores are replicated between data centres and should also fail over automatically.|

 Our service standards have been produced in consultation with our customers, and monitor the quality, timeliness and access to facilities and services: